Lovin’ this article, but need more advice on your tax affairs?

-Capital gains tax is levied on the resulting profit from the disposal of chargeable assets that have appreciated in value.
+Capital gains tax is levied on the resulting profit from the disposal of chargeable assets that have appreciate in value.

 The capital gains tax regime is applicable to the self-employed, partnerships, trusts and individuals.
 Other business structures are generally charged under corporation tax, not capital gains.